iterative/dvc.org/content/docs/command-reference/metrics/index.md

 ### Supported file formats

-Metrics can be organized as tree hierarchies in JSON or YAML 1.2 files.
+Metrics can be organized as tree hierarchies in JSON, TOML, or YAML 1.2 files.
 DVC addresses specific metrics by the tree path.
 In the JSON example below, five metrics are presented: `train.accuracy`, `train.loss`, `train.TN`, `train.FP` and `time_real`.